stevegeek/quo/README.md

 * acts as a callable which executes the underlying query with `.first`
 * can return an `Enumerable` of results

+`Quo::Query` subclasses are the builders, they retain configuration of the queries, and prepare the underlying query or data collections.
+Query objects then return `Quo::Results` which take the built queries and then take action on them, such as to fetch data or to count records.

 ## Creating a Quo query object

 The query object must inherit from `Quo::Query` and provide an implementation for the `query` method.